Cililocwee/Cililocwee/README.md

 # 👋 Hi folks!

-I'm Corrie, an American Full Stack Developer based in Vietnam!
+I'm Corrie, an Full Stack Developer from the US currently in Vietnam!
 I've been a teacher for 10 years and I've pivoted into remote development roles over the last 2 years.
 I'm a curious and adventurous person who loves learning about new frameworks and libraries.
 When I'm not working, I spend most of my time polishing my skills and discovering new tools to add to my ever-expanding toolkit.
 I'm always striving to become a better developer and produce high-quality work that I can be proud of.

 ## In brief